manasbondale/glanceFrontend/README.md

 **License:**

-Kaggle Data Viewer is licensed under the NIT license.
+Kaggle Data Viewer is licensed under the MIT license.
 See the LICENSE file for details.

 **Contact:**